-Ship that will build temporary pier in Gaza departs its US base
+Ship that will build temporary port in Gaza departs its US base

 “If Israel invades Rafah and the border crossing closes, will this port become an exit point for Palestinians?
 Who will provide security to the humanitarian aid being sent to the port, and who will carry out the actual distribution?
 Who will manage this large relief operation?” he asked.

-Al-Masri noted Israel forces previously attacked police in Gaza when they tried to secure relief distribution.
+Al-Masri noted that Israeli forces previously attacked police in Gaza when they tried to secure relief distribution.
 “And they will not allow the Palestinian Authority to have a role, so who will it be?”

-Since 1967, Israel has exercised full control of Gaza’s coastline and territorial waters, blocking ships from reaching the strip.
+Since 1967, Israel has exercised full control of Gaza’s coastline and territorial waters, blocking ships from reaching the Strip.

 Since 2007, Israel has shut almost all of Gaza’s border crossings, and its port has been under Israeli naval blockade, making it the only seaport in the Mediterranean closed to shipping.